greg-raven/Uncommon-Sense/_posts/2012-10-05-elite-contempt.md

 tag: 'Alexis de Tocqueville'
 ---

-A man’s admiration for absolute government is proportionate to the contempt he feels for those around him.
+A man's admiration for absolute government is proportionate to the contempt he feels for those around him.